PrajwalSD/runSAS/README.md

 ![runSAS on error](https://i.imgur.com/OFbN6S6.png)

 # Prerequisites
-SAS 9.x environment (Linux) with SAS BatchServer component is essential for the runSAS to execute or any equivalent would work (i.e. `sas.sh`, `sasbatch.sh` etc.).
+SAS 9.x environment (Linux) with SAS BatchServer component is essential for the runSAS to execute or any equivalent would work(i.e. `sas.sh`, `sasbatch.sh` etc.).
+This is typically present in every SAS 9.x installation.

 All other script dependencies are checked at every launch of the script automatically.

 # Get started?
   * Download `runSAS.sh` and transfer it to a SAS compute server (Linux based)